gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 # Pivot tables

 This lesson explores pivot tables.
-A pivot table allows you to quickly and automatically summarize large amounts of data using an easy drag-and-drop method, which you can then reorganize (or, in other words, “pivot”) and add to or take away from.
+An Excel pivot table allows you to quickly and easily calculate aggregates grouped by dimensions.
+Because it provides an easy drag-and-drop method, you can rapidly slice the data with different dimensions.

 <div class='bg-info' style='padding:8px;border-style:solid;border-width:2px;border-color:#00BFFF'>
 <strong>Aside:</strong><br>